achmaddwiprasetyo/DataLogger-kWH-Meter/README.md

 This is a node introduction for the [ZHPILOT](www.zhpilot.com/)

-IAMMETER provides both a single-phase and three-phase energy meter.
-They are all bi-directional, din rail, base on WiFi.
+ZHPILOT provides both a single-phase and three-phase energy meter.
+They are all bi-directional, din rail.
-You can use them to meter the energy consumption, especially in the application of solar PV systems.
+You can use them to meter the energy consumption.

 [SPM91: Single Phase Energy Meter](https://www.zhpilot.com/din-rail-ac-single-phase-energy-meter-spm91-230v-63a-with-modbus-product/)